ember-learn/ember-blog/source/2020-06-05-the-ember-times-issue-151.md

 <SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
-Read the blog post on connecting an Ember App to an OAuth2 Python Flask Server, READMORE
+Read the blog post on connecting an Ember App to an OAuth2 Python Flask Server 🔐, Change the way you load your data with `ember-await` ⌚, READMORE

 ---